 Peaches are best enjoyed ripe, juicy, and fresh.
 However, when that’s not possible, pastry comes to the rescue!
 The sweet juices of peaches come to life when we add a little sugar and seasonings.
 Envelope them in a flakey crust and bake for about an hour and the syrupy sweetness clings to the fruit.
 Add vanilla ice cream for a creamy reminder that summer isn’t quite over.
 Not yet, anyway.

 - Georgia is known as the Peach State.

 - Peach harvest occurs between June and August.

 - Harvest from each peach tree lasts about one week.

 - A medium peach typically contains 30 calories, 7 g of carbohydrate, 1 g of protein, 140 mg of potassium, and 8% of the daily value for vitamin C.

 HOW TO OBSERVE #PeachPieDay

 Make a peach pie to share.
-Or invite someone to join for your favorite peach pie at a local restaurant.
-Be sure to give a shout out to your baker, too!
+Or invite someone to join you for your favorite peach pie at a local restaurant.
+Be sure to give a shout-out to your baker, too!
 Please enjoy these Peach Pie recipes: